 If a portion remains unearned at the end of the accounting period, it is converted into a liability with the following adjusting entry:

-Mr. Green light, a commission agent has received $3,600 on July 1, 2016, as a commission from a client.
+Mr. Green Light, a commission agent, received $3,600 on 1 July 2016 as a commission from a client.
 One-third of the commission received is in respect of work to be done next year.

 One-third of the total amount received belongs to the next accounting period.
-Therefore, only two third of unearned commission liability (3,600 × 2/3) will be converted into commission revenue at the end of the accounting period.
+Therefore, only two-thirds of the unearned commission liability (3,600 × 0.66) will be converted into commission revenue at the end of the accounting period.

-At December 31, 2016, one-third of the commission revenue (3,600 × 1/3) will be converted into unearned commission liability.
+On 31 December 2016, one-third of the commission revenue (3,600 × 0.33) will be converted into unearned commission liability.